lucasdekam/lo1/experimental-lab/experimental.md

 ## Cyclic voltammetry (CV)
 _Before any measurement measure ohmic drop (iR-drop) using impedance spectroscopy and measure the open circuit potential._
 1. Make sure electrodes are connected properly
-2. Select starting potential (should be above 0.8 V and lower than 1.2 V)
+2. Select starting potential should be around 0.8 V.
-3. Select highest vertex potential (should be lower than oxygen evolution potential ~1.23 - 1.55 V)
+3. Select highest vertex potential: for graphite go to 1.0 V maximum.
 4. Select lowest vertex potential (should be > 0 V)
 5. Select scan rate (mV/s) in the range of 5 - 250 mV/s
-6. I range (auto), E range -10V to +10V
+6. I range (100 micro A), E step to 1 mV
 7. When iR-drop and OCP have been determined, start CA and CV

 ## Linear sweep voltammetry (LSV)
+An alternative to cyclic voltammetry.

 1. Start at a stable potential from which you want to scan
 2. Use chronoamperometry (CA) at a stable potential for 1 min
 2. Follow same steps as CV except for lowest vertex potential